Fred-Barclay/Caja-Wipe/README.md

  - Swap: For secure deletion of the swap space, use `sswap`.
-Due to the great difficulty in setting up a generic implementation to `sswap`, and the potential for system damage this command might cause, Caja Wipe does not have a option to this so you will have to use the command line.
+Due to the great difficulty in setting up a generic implementation to `sswap`, and the potential for system damage this command might cause, Caja Wipe does not offer an option for this so you will have to use the command line.

  - Some of your data might have a temporary (deleted) copy somewhere on the disk.